QingbiaoLi/QingbiaoLi.github.io/_pages/about.md

 <p>Prior to joining Cambridge, I was working in <a href="https://www.imperial.ac.uk/hamlyn-centre/" style="color:#5dbcd2;">the Hamlyn Centre</a> at Imperial College London, founded by <a href="https://ieeexplore.ieee.org/author/37276270800" style="color:#5dbcd2;">Prof Guang-Zhong Yang</a> and <a href="https://www.imperial.ac.uk/people/a.darzi" style="color:#5dbcd2;">the Lord Ara Darzi</a>,  in the field of medical robotics and healthcare to earn my MRes in Medical Robotics and Image-Guided Intervention.
 I was supervised by <a href="https://www.imperial.ac.uk/people/daniel.elson" style="color:#5dbcd2;">Prof Daniel Elson</a> for an eight-month research project about oxygen saturation (StO2) estimation, and graduated with a distinction.
 I also hold an MEng degree in Mechanical Engineering from the University of Edinburgh.</p>

 <p>I have published papers in the medical imaging area (IJCARS) and the robotics field (IEEE IROS, IEEE Humanoids, and AAMAS).
-I have served as a reviewer for IEEE IROS, IEEE ICRA, IEEE RA-L, IEEE T-RO, and AAMAS.</p>
+I have served as a reviewer for IEEE IROS, IEEE ICRA, IEEE RA-L, IEEE T-RO, Autonomous Robots (AURO) and AAMAS.</p>

 <p><b>I am open to collaboration opportunities</b>.
 Feel free to contact by Email (ql295[AT]cam.ac.uk).
 Details of my CV can be found in <a href="../files/CV_QingbiaoLi.pdf" style="color:#5dbcd2;">PDF</a>.</p>